 Krakow’s main wealth is definitely its churches.
 In this city tradition and history are of great importance – churches, monasteries and other religious buildings are one of the main elements creating its historic character.
-On the touristic map of Krakow there are currently about 360 historic churches.
-Each one is built in its own unique style, so I chose 5 my favorite churches I highly recommend you to visit.
+On the tourist map of Krakow, there are currently about 360 historic churches.
+Each one is built in its own unique style, so I chose 5 of my favourite churches I highly recommend you visit.

 1. St. Mary Basilica

 The Gothic Mariacki Church is the undoubted pride of not only Krakow, but Poland in general.
 The facade of this cathedral is represented by two towers of different heights.
 The interior is striking, since outstanding Italian, German and Polish masters worked on it, mixing Gothic, Baroque and Art Nouveau into a single whole.
 The main artistic value is the world’s largest wooden altar of the late 15th century.
 Concerts of organ music are sometimes organized at the Mariacki Church in the evenings.
 Be sure to visit the famous church when you are in Krakow, because it is a living legend of this unique city.